Article

 30 lbs 45 - 150 lbs

 Losing weight can significantly reduce the stress on your knees.
-Knee Pain Centers of America states that losing just 10 pounds can relieve up to 40 pounds of pressure off your knees.
+Losing just 10 pounds can relieve up to 40 pounds of pressure off your knees.
 This reduction can enhance your knee mobility and diminish pain, especially if you suffer from conditions like osteoarthritis.

 In addition, maintaining a moderate weight decreases the likelihood of developing knee problems in the future.
-Women who are overweight are nearly four times more likely to develop knee osteoarthritis, while overweight men have five times the risk, as noted by Knee Pain Centers of America.
+Women who are overweight are nearly four times more likely to develop knee osteoarthritis, while overweight men have five times the risk..

 For more personalized strategies on weight management and how to relieve knee pain, consider exploring our sections on sharp knee pain and knee repair without surgery.